Tutorial: Migrate MongoDB to Azure Cosmos DB API for MongoDB offline

 To complete this tutorial, you need to:

-- Create a VNET for the Azure Database Migration Service by using the Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
+Create an Azure Virtual Network (VNet) for Azure Database Migration Service by using Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
 For more information about creating a VNet, see the Virtual Network Documentation, and especially the quickstart articles with step-by-step details.